Put Out a Plate

-By this point I think I have tried every type of floor cover one could have under a feeding table.
-But hands down, my best baby-led weaning solution is to invest in a good Splat Mat.
+By this point, I think I have tried every type of baby-led weaning floor cover one could have under a feeding table.
+But hands down, my best blw weaning solution is to invest in a good Splat Mat.
 The Bumkins Splat Mats are ideal for covering the space under baby’s chair.
 They’re waterproof, lightweight and stain-resistant.

 Having a Splat Mat with baby-led weaning is essential to help counteract the amount of food that inevitably ends up on the floor with baby-led weaning.
 I start with a clean Splat Mat under baby’s chair at each meal, and when larger chunks of food end up on the floor, I feel comfortable re-serving them back to baby off the clean Splat Mat.
 When the meal is done, I love how easy it is to wipe down Bumkins’ Splat Mats (and how quickly they dry!) or to toss them in the washing machine along with my bibs.

 So there you have it, with a few of the right tools you can manage the mess and even minimize food waste when doing baby-led weaning at YOUR house!